 Our Anesthesiology Service is responsible for all forms of anesthesia administered for both inpatient and outpatient procedures.
-This includes patients who are receiving treatments in the main operating rooms, the Post-Anesthesia Care Unit, the Surgical Day Hospital, the Center for Image-Guided Intervention, endoscopy suites, and the Pediatric Day Hospital, as well as patients receiving radiation oncology, ophthalmology, and radiology services.
+This includes patients who are receiving treatments in the main operating rooms, the Post-Anesthesia Care Unit, the Center for Image-Guided Intervention, endoscopy suites, and the Pediatric Day Hospital, as well as patients receiving radiation oncology, ophthalmology, and radiology services.
 We work closely with the Departments of Surgery and Nursing to manage activities in the operating rooms, the Surgical Day Hospital, and remote anesthetizing locations.
 We also play an active role in all preoperative preparation of patients undergoing procedures.

 Certified registered nurse anesthetists (CRNAs) are advanced practice nurses who in collaboration with anesthesiologists provide the full range of anesthesia services to patients at MSK.
 CRNAs have been part of the Department of Anesthesiology at MSK for more than 50 years.
 Currently there are over 90 CRNAs and they are vital members of the Department of Anesthesiology and Critical Care Medicine.